 Egg and Bacon Roll

 Use up leftover Dinner Rolls for a delicious egg and bacon roll.
 We like Homemade Hamburger Rolls, but Kaiser rolls or bolillo rolls are good too.
-Don’t forget to make it fun with breakfast sliders too!
+Breakfast sliders are fun!

 Healthy Breakfast Sandwich